View Document Text

 Risks for all forms of analysis.
 Our securities analysis methods rely on the assumption that the

-companies whose securities we purchase and sell, the rating agencies that review these securities,
+companies whose securities we purchase and sell, the rating agencies that review these securities, and

-and other publicly-available sources of information about these securities, are providing accurate
+other publicly-available sources of information about these securities, are providing accurate and

-risk that our analysis may be compromised by inaccurate or misleading information.
+analysis may be compromised by inaccurate or misleading information.

 INVESTMENT STRATEGIES